 Throughout the years the European Commission (EC) and the ILO have progressively intensified their cooperation.
 This ILO-EC cooperation dates from 1958 and was set up immediately following the establishment of the European Economic Community.
-The partnership between the two institutions continuously enlarged, keeping pace with the evolution of the responsibilities, policies and activities of the European Commission, the emergence of the EU as a global player and the convergence of the strategic objectives and values of the EU and the ILO.
+The partnership between the two institutions continuously enlarged, keeping pace with the evolution of the responsibilities, policies and activities of the EC, the emergence of the EU as a global player and the convergence of the strategic objectives and values of the EU and the ILO.

-The Commission proposed a set of five ambitious objectives - on employment, innovation, education, social inclusion and climate/energy - to be reached by 2020.
+The EC proposed a set of five ambitious objectives - on employment, innovation, education, social inclusion and climate/energy - to be reached by 2020.
 Each Member State adopts its own national targets in each of these areas.
 Concrete actions at EU and national levels underpin the strategy.
 These objectives are backed up by concrete proposals to make sure they are delivered.
-To catalyse progress under each priority theme, the Commission initiated seven flagship initiatives, from which three deal with employment:
+To catalyse progress under each priority theme, the EC initiated seven flagship initiatives, from which three deal with employment:

 These flagship initiatives commit both the EU and the Member States and require a coordinated European response, including with social partners and civil society.
-EU-level instruments, notably the single market, financial levers and external policy tools, are fully mobilised to tackle bottlenecks and deliver the Europe 2020 goals.
+EU-level instruments, notably the single market, financial levers and external policy tools, are fully mobilized to tackle bottlenecks and deliver the Europe 2020 goals.
 As an immediate priority, the Commission charts what needs to be done to define a credible exit strategy, to pursue the reform of the financial system, to ensure budgetary consolidation for long-term growth, and to strengthen coordination within the Economic and Monetary Union.